OperatorJack/plex-appindicator/README.md

 - plex-appindicator.py
 - plex-base.svg (raw single-color SVG used for recoloring)
 - install.sh (quick installation script if preferred)
+- restart.sh (quick restart of indicator, useful when debugging changes)

 ## How the Icon System Works
 The script loads plex-base.svg.